Bad Boys (1983 film): Production

+Development

-The idea for the film came from producer Richard Solo who told writer Richard Di Lello he was looking for "a Jimmy Cagney story set in a modern day reform school."
-Di Lello produced a ten-page treatment which Solo liked.
-He gave the approval to do a screenplay.
+The idea for the film came from producer Robert Solo who told writer Richard Di Lello he was looking for "a Jimmy Cagney story set in a modern day reform school."
+Di Lello produced a ten-page treatment which Solo liked and was approved to write a screenplay.
 Di Lello spent about a year writing the screenplay which he says later mostly came from his imagination, with minimal research; he later did research and found it corresponded with what he had written.
 "My imagination turned out to be far more accurate than I ever anticipated," he said.

-Solo hired Rick Rosenthal to direct.
+Solo hired Rick Rosenthal to direct on the basis of a 30 minute short Rosenthal had made, The Toyer.
 Rosenthal later said when he first read the script, "I got to page 90, when there'd been a little kid killed, and I said to myself, 'This is reality, but I can't do this, there's just no redeeming value in the whole thing.'...
 I got to the end.
 I accepted.
 Some script changes were made - I think the script was humanized.
 It's still a hard film, a tough film, but with soul underneath, and I think with social comment that doesn't hit you on the head."

+Rosenthal said the idea "was that we were going to make something that was really a B-movie, somewhat like those edgy Warner Bros movies from the forties or fifties.
+It would have some of that texture: Reform School Teens Behind Bars.
+Rebel Without a Cause certainly came to mind as one of the potential prototypes — not as a take on that movie, more the genre and the style."

 The script was violent but the filmmakers felt this was necessary to tell the story accurately.
 "I'm a commercial filmmaker first and foremost," said Solo.
 "This movie is about young people and the youth audience is the primary one.
 I simply wanted Bad Boys to have a tremendous reality.
 How do you tell this story without violence?
 If you don't, you're saying violence doesn't exist."

-Finance was obtained from EMI Films.
+Finance was obtained from Britain's EMI Films although Universal distributed in the US.